storesafe/cordova-sqlite-storage/README.md

 Extracted from DroidGap by @brodybits (Chris Brody)

+Batch proessing by @marcucio

-Nested transaction callback support by @marcucio
+Fail-safe nested transaction support by @ef4 (Edward Faulkner)

 License for this version: MIT or Apache